linx-software/linx-oauth2-token-service/README.md

     3. Locate the REST web service and 'start' it.

 3. Once the service is active, open the [monitoring dashboard](/index.html)
-4. Configure the server connection details (*You can skip this leave as is if you havent altered the setup environment*)
+4. Configure the server connection details (*You can skip this leave as is if you have not altered the setup environment*)
 5. Click on the 'Ping connection' icon to test the connection out, a result message will be displayed.
 6. If connection is successful, a list of the available 3rd-party systems and the authentication status will be displayed.
 7. To generate access tokens for your chosen 3rd-party system, select it the 3rd party system in the dashboard and hover over the **key** icon and you will see the 'Authorize' option appear.